BryanWilhite/jupyter-central/README.md

 # jupyter-central

-an attempt to collect my little collection of jupyter notebooks in one place (which might not be a great idea)
+an attempt to collect my little collection of _hosted_ jupyter notebooks in one place (which might not be a great idea)